sparkfun/SuperHeadphones/docs/hardware_overview.md

 </figure>

 It's really best to take it slowly and pull it gently, little-by-little.
-I really got the hang of this by the end of this project, as I ended up taking mine apart nearly 50 times as I dialed in the wiring and finally chose the perfect microphones for the job.
+I really got the hang of this by the end of this project.
+I must have taken mine apart nearly 50 times as I fine tuned the wiring and swapped out microphones during testing.
 Hopefully, by reading this tutorial, you can keep this dis-assembly and re-assembly cycle to a minimum :).